e-Residency of Portugal: The Definitive Guide

 - Travel Document: a passport or a visa

 Well, first off, you need to be a nun-EU/EEA citizen.
-You should be from outside of the Schengen Area and not hold an European citizen card.
+You should be from outside of the Schengen Area and not hold a European citizen card.

 Starting a European business is a big convenience.
 It’s particularly interesting to;

-As a digital nomad, all we need is fast wifi and a comfortable space to work in. e-Residency allows us digital nomads to set up our business in Europe and work from wherever we desire.
+As digital nomads, all we need is fast wifi and a comfortable space to work in. e-Residency allows us, digital nomads, to set up our business in Europe and work from wherever we desire.

-Freelancing is cool, but has a set of challenges.
-The biggest challenge is administrative affairs. e-Residency offers a virtual business in Europe to perform all accounting and administrative tasks over.
+Freelancing is cool but has a set of challenges.
+The biggest challenge is administrative affairs. e-Residency offers a virtual business in Europe to perform all accounting and administrative tasks.

 We will know the exact benefits of Portuguese e-Residency once the program is officially launched.
-However, we do know that they are modelling after Estonia’s e-Residency.
-So, this hints to us that the below perks will certainly stand out as the main advantages of Portuguese e-Residency:
+However, we do know that they are modeling after Estonia’s e-Residency.
+So, this hints to us that the below perks will certainly stand out as the main advantages of Portuguese e-Residency.